Weekly Spanish practice - how to organize your time

 A diary in Spanish.

 A great exercise to use all different tenses.
 If you're a beginner, start writing just in present tense, and add future and past gradually, and focus on the vocab and structure rather than "it sounds exactly like I'd say it in English".
+This is a great way to learn and master the vocab that you need to talk about your day to day and your life.

 A story or an anecdote using preterite and imperfect, as that's usually a tricky task and worth practicing.
 In this post you can learn what's the difference between the two.